Documentation Index

-This approach allows you to inject secrets from Infisical directly into your application.
 This is achieved by installing the Infisical CLI into your docker image and modifying your start command to execute with Infisical.

 Add the Infisical CLI to your Dockerfile